Emerging into CX leadership – steps to take now to avoid costly fixes down the road

 - Training programs need work and tracks to upskill agents are often “less than ideal”

-Enhance your organization’s customer experience
+Enhance your organisation’s customer experience

 Support your customers: